kkipngenokoech/100_days_of_code/JAVASCRIPT/javascript_DOM/README.md

     - returns all the element having the given name
 5. [`getElementsByTagName()` ](./src/get_element_by_tag.js)
     - returns all the elements having the given name value.

 6. `getElementsByClassName()` - returns all the elements having the given class name.

+The [innerHTML](./src/innerHTML.js)  can be used to write the dynamic html on the html document.